Shia1232/pwn.college_Shiamak/Terminal Multiplexing.md

 You'll need to check each one until you find it.
 Don't forget to detach (Ctrl-A d) before trying the next session!
 ### Solve
 **Flag:** `pwn.college{ci1GLlU8ZUxJBF5-b21ez2JXVGu.01N4IDOxwCN1kjNzEzW}`
+I launched the detached screen and eventually found the one with the flag.
 ```
 hacker@terminal-multiplexing~finding-sessions:~$ screen bash
 [detached from 203.pts-3.terminal-multiplexing~finding-sessions]